Teleios (film): Release

-The film had its world premiere at Sci-Fi-London and U.S. premiere at Shriekfest.
-The film has won several awards, including Best Science Fiction Feature at The New York Science Fiction Film Festival, Best Director at the American Movie Awards and Best Special FX at the Maverick Movie Awards.

-The film was renamed "Beyond the Trek" and distributed in North America through Screen Media Films.
+The film was renamed "Beyond the Trek" and distributed in North America through Screen Media Films and streaming on Amazon Prime Video.
 The release title of Teleios has changed in different countries.
 It's known as "Deep Space" in the U.K., "Teleios - Endlose Angst" in Germany, "Beyond the Trek" in Japan, and by its original title, "Teleios", in Australia.

 Response

 The Austin Chronicle said, "Truitner's story of social strata, and the terrifying potential of gene tampering, has found a new timeliness.".
 First Comics News gave it 4 out of 5 stars, saying "For the start, the show is low key.
 Things do really start getting interesting as the show takes some unexpected twists and turns."
 Film Threat gave the film a 6 out of 10, stating "Visually, the movie rocks.
 This is an indie effort worthy of note that fails to tick a few boxes, but still deserves perhaps a “B” for effort."